 Preparation of the PRP

 First, a small amount of blood is drawn from your arm.
-Using a centrifuge, Dr. Rhett isolates platelets from that blood (platelet rich plasma, or PRP), all within about 15 minutes in the office.
-The platelets are then “activated” to release at least eight growth factors that would normally be used to heal injured tissue.
+Using a centrifuge, Dr. Rhett isolates platelets from that blood (platelet-rich plasma, or PRP), all within about 15 minutes in the office.
+The platelets are then “activated” to release at least eight growth factors that would typically be used to heal injured tissue.
 These growth factors increase collagen and new blood flow.

 Injection of the PRP Growth Factors

 After numbing cream is applied to the vaginal area, the doctor uses a small needle to carefully and gently place precise amounts of PRP in the structures responsible for the female orgasm and pleasure.
 Patients report that they feel no pain during this procedure!

 The healing and growth factors cause new cell growth and vascularization over several months.
 Tissues become more supple, sensitive, and elastic as they thicken and produce more lubrication when stimulated.